Frequently Asked Questions for SHWC can be found below. Please review all categories or click what applies to you.

 Female yearly gynecological exam: In order to obtain the most accurate results, it is recommended to abstain from sexual contact for 24 hours prior to the exam.

 If you are experiencing a health issue and are trying to determine what your next steps should be, call the 24hr Aetna Nurse Advice line at 1.800.556.1555

-Domestic students are required to provide proof of:
+Students are required to provide proof of:

-2 dose of MMR (measles-mumps-rubella combined)
+2 dose of MMR (measles-mumps-rubella combined) after the first birthday

 Per Illinois State Law University students who are enrolled at least half-time to be immunized against certain communicable diseases.
 You are required to submit proof of immunization to the Student Health and Wellness Center.

 If you have religious and/or medical exemptions, please submit the appropriate exemption form along with proper documentation either in person, by fax, or by email.
 Remember to include your student ID# on every attached document.